you-zhou/notes/dev.md

 [ref: PYTHON – EXCEPTIONS AND ERROR HANDLINGS](http://devarea.com/python-exceptions-and-error-handlings/)

 It is important to handle Exceptions & Errors when dealing with some functions. e.g.
-* database connection (could not find the database?)
+* database connection (could not connect to the database due to wrong password?)
 * file handling (open a file which does not exist)
 * process response from a server (which could be down)